Yoctol/bottender/website/versioned_docs/version-0.15.17/APIReference-MessengerContext.md

 });
 ```

-You can specifiy [messaging type](https://developers.facebook.com/docs/messenger-platform/send-messages#messaging_types) using options.
+You can specify [messaging type](https://developers.facebook.com/docs/messenger-platform/send-messages#messaging_types) using options.
 If `messaging_type` and `tag` is not provided, `UPDATE` will be used as default messaging type.

 Example: